meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.metering.md

             A list of seller ids that are "out of scope" for meshMarketplace metering.
             All usage rates for service plans published by these sellers will be replaced with 0.0.

-            Note: Seller id's are the meshCustomer identifiers of the meshCustomer owning the Service Broker registration
+            Note: Seller id's are the meshWorkspace identifiers of the meshWorkspace owning the Service Broker registration
     -}
       { outOfScopeMarketplaceSellers : List Text }